timonenv/DeepIFC/README.md

 ## Converting CIF files to HDF
 [Cifconvert](https://github.com/saeyslab/cifconvert) by Lippeveld et al. (2020) is used to transform datasets from CIF format to HDF format, which DeepIFC uses.

+## Splitting HDF files to train, test and validation sets
+[H5 split](https://github.com/timonenv/DeepIFC/blob/master/h5_split.py) is a tool for splitting, merging or filling HDF files for usage with DeepIFC.
+It enables the use of datasets from other studies that do not match the dimensions of the original MNC data used to train DeepIFC, for example with zero-shot learning.

 ## DeepIFC training
 Inception.py and InceptionUnet.py are required to call the InceptionUnet model based on [Cahall et al. 2019 model](https://github.com/danielenricocahall/Keras-UNet)